 Off the log, closer inspection, yeah, it would easily just slip off into the drink.
 This hung in my mind later on when I decided whether I would use this route to get back to the car.

 This is one of those nice little features that make waterfall hunting worthwhile.

 What did it look like on lidar?

-Not much, a little ripple of red shows a slight drop, though if you zoom in, the pool just before it shows up clearly.
-These are impossible to predict exactly what they will look like and allow for nice surprises, even when you sort of know what's coming.
+Not much.
+A little ripple of red shows a slight drop, though if you zoom in, the pool just before it shows up clearly.
+These are impossible to predict exactly what they will look like and that allows for nice surprises, even when you sort of know what's coming.
 And those surprises make the more difficult aspects of these treks worthwhile.

 There was an ominous rock wall that ran most of the way along the creek, nearly out of vision.
 I intermittently would pause and scan for caves, but didn't see any.

 The next place I found trouble was a pinch in the creek on a bend that left me without any good options.
 The ground climbed way up and as a rule, I don't like leaving the creek because sometimes you never make it back down.
 There was a logjam (always risky) that was tough to climb onto and that I could see did not even reach the other side.
 My third choice was to take my boots off and wade.

 I didn't like the look of the logjam and hate wading, so I climbed for a minute.